-Examining these associations a little further, specifically in regard to plaited sandals, Type F1a, we find that there is a correspondence between material used for the body and that used for ties on the same sandal.
-Table 5-6, shows that 98% of zamandoque-bodied sandals have zamandoque ties, while 88% of lechuquilla sandals have ties of lechuquilla--and 12% have zamandoque ties.
-This concord of body and tie material also carries the implication that the lechuquilla association is not quite as strong as that of zamandoque.
-Then, when it is remembered that the latter appears to have been the "native" standard and the former possibly an imported one, the difference becomes conjunctive and supportive, and we may offer the working hypothesis that it is the result of old custom maintaining itself in the face of new custom.
-When the MMds of the six plaited sandals with lechuquilla bodies and zamandoque ties are calculated (Top, +2; Middle, +15; Bottom, -17), they turn out to be just what might be expected in the light of this working hypothesis: unusual at the beginning, most common in the Middle by which time the influence of the twill-pad sandals had taken hold, and fading away in Top Level times, when there was little if any of the twill-pad influence remaining.
+Examining these associations somewhat further, specifically in regard to plaited sandals, Type F1a, we find that there is a correspondence between material used for the body and material used for ties on the same sandal.
+Table 7-6 shows that 98% of zamandoque-bodied sandals have zamandoque ties, while 88% of lechuguilla sandals have ties of lechuguilla-and 12% have zamandoque ties.
+This concord of body and tie material also carries the implication that the lechuguilla association is not quite as strong as that of zamandoque.
+Then, when it is remembered that the latter appears to have been the "native" standard, while the former was perhaps an imported one, the difference becomes conjunctive and supportive.

+Accordingly, we may offer the working hypothesis that it is the result of old custom maintaining itself in the face of new custom.
+When the MMds of the six plaited sandals with lechuguilla bodies and zamandoque ties are calculated (Top +02; Middle +15; Bottom -17), they turn out to be just what might be expected in the light of this working hypothesis: unusual at the beginning, most common in the Middle, by which time the influence of the twill-pad sandals had taken hold, and fading away in Top-Level times, when there was little if any of the twill-pad influence remaining.